 If you're on a View, Collab, or Dev seat, you can request an upgrade to a Full seat, which comes with a higher allocation of included credits.

-Starting March 11, 2026, admins will be able to buy additional AI credits that can be used by anyone on the team or organization (unless blocked by the admin).
+Admins can also buy additional AI credits that can be used by anyone on the team or organization unless blocked by the admin.

 Because the AI determines what actions it needs to perform in order to complete the task, we can’t predict exactly how many credits it will use.
-Once a task has completed, you can see how many credits that prompt consumed by hovering over the AI credits icon above the prompt box.
+Once a task has completed, you can see how many credits that prompt consumed by hovering over the AI credits icon below the completed prompt.

-Once a task has completed, you can see how many credits that prompt consumed by hovering over the AI credits icon above the prompt box.
+Yes, interacting with Figma Make through conversation mode will use credits.
+Once a task has completed, you can see how many credits that prompt consumed by hovering over the AI credits icon below the completed prompt.

 Credit consumption is calculated based on factors that can change over time, including but not limited to the underlying model, cost to Figma, work done to optimize the product for the best possible outputs, and new and evolving features and capabilities.
-Changes to those factors, such as a change to the underlying model to increase the quality of the output as AI technology evolves, can change credit consumption due to increased costs to perform the action requested.
+Changes to those factors, such as a change to the underlying model to increase output quality as AI technology evolves, can change credit consumption due to increased costs to perform the action requested.